STUDENT BEHAVIOR EXPECTATIONS

 COMING TO SCHOOL

-Most students arrive at school on PSD busses.
-If you are riding a bike, skateboarding or walking, be sure you cross the street using the crosswalk in front of the school.
-County Road 54G is a busy street and all should use caution when crossing.
+Students are required to use cross walks during drop off and pick-up.
+Our parking lot and County Road 54G are busy and all should use caution when crossing.
 Please use the appropriate bike racks located north of the building and use a bike lock.
 Do not ride your bike or walk in front of busses.
 All bikes and skateboards must be walked while on school property.
 If you are driven to school, please be aware that the drop-off circle in front of the school is very busy.
 Please exercise caution and follow the signs in the parking lot.
 If you have a middle school and elementary student, use the elementary drop-off lane.

 1. The front doors open at 7:15am.
 Students arriving prior to 7:15 must wait outside.

-5. If students are not behaving appropriately in the morning, they may be required to wait in the office.
+5. Students not behaving properly in the morning may be required to wait in the office.

 PHONES and personal ELECTRONICS

 Cell phones, tablets and all other personal electronic devices represent distractions to the learning environment when not properly used.
-With all students having 1:1 access to laptops there is no longer a need to allow the use of personal devices, except in emergency circumstances.
-Keep your personal electronic devices secured, turned off and put away between 7:50am and 2:40pm, including lunch.
+Keep your personal electronic devices secured, turned off and put away between 7:50am and 2:40pm, including lunch and during trips to the bathroom.
 Telephones are available in the front office for students to use and parents can leave messages for students with the front office.
 Students may also use their own phone once they check-in with the office for permission.